 - Use full-fat milk as it yields a good quantity of paneer.

 - Add curd little by little till the milk becomes curdle.

-- Homemade paneer stays fresh for 2-3 months when it is covered with plastic sheets and kept into the deep fridge.
+- Homemade paneer stays fresh for 2-3 months when it is covered with a plastic sheet and kept in the deep fridge.